 Our two favorite models for this metric are the Apple Silicone Case with MagSafe and the Cordking iPhone 13 Case.
 The Apple Silicone is incredibly easy to attach and remove, and the case does not interfere with the buttons at all.
 The Cordking is also notably easy to install and remove, but where it impressed us was with its incredible grip.
 This model stuck to our test board up to 40 degrees, and even when it slipped, it slowly crawled down the wood rather than abruptly fall.
 Neither the Apple Silicone nor the Cordking cases interfered with the button or switch function.

 The drop-tested models are harder to attach, remove, and operate than the low-profile models.
 The Raptic Shield Case is fairly easy to install, but the case design makes the silent switch more difficult to flip.
 The OtterBox Commuter Series takes a few extra seconds to attach because of its dual-layer design, but the silent toggle is easy to switch because of the large slot with an angled border.
 The Commuter also has a charge port cover.
-Although the iPhone 13 has an IP68 waterproof rating, the charge port can still get clogged with sand, pocket lint, and debris without a cover, making this model ideal for camping, hiking, and even swimming.
+Although the iPhone 13 has an IP68 waterproof rating, the charge port can still get clogged with sand, pocket lint, and debris, so a model with a port cover is ideal for activities like camping and hiking.

 Conclusion